 Below, we list the key benefits of implementing a TPRM program.

-To build your own TPRM program, you can start with the following third-party vendor risk management practices:
+To build your own TPRM program, you can start with the following third-party risk management best practices:

 Appoint responsible personnel.
 Choose a dedicated individual or create a team responsible for monitoring subcontractors and managing third-party vendor cybersecurity risks.